28 Jul 2025

 The Strategic Quadrennial Agreement signed between ITTF and ITTF-Africa in December 2024 formalises the partnership for 2025-2028.
 “The objectives outlined in the SQA fully align with the vision and direction of the new Board of ITTF-Africa under my leadership,” commented ITTF-Africa President Wahid Oshodi.

-For the young players competing in Lagos this week, the pathway continues beyond Africa.
+For the young players training in Lagos this week, the pathway continues beyond Africa.
 The most promising talents will progress to the World Hopes Week & Challenge in Sheffield later this year, where they’ll train alongside peers from across the globe.

-The Lagos gathering represents more than talent identification – it’s evidence of a continent where table tennis development is gaining real momentum, supported by expanding programmes that reach from grassroots activities to elite coaching education.
+The Lagos gathering represents much more than talent identification – it’s evidence of a continent where table tennis development is gaining real momentum, supported by expanding programmes that reach from grassroots activities to elite coaching education.